davidip86/event_management_system/README.md

-# event_management_system
+# Event Management Application

+## Description
 An events management database system built using Python.
-A terminal based application that allows the user to perform CRUD operations with the following list of requirements:
+Terminal based application that allows a user to perform CRUD operations with the following functionality:

-▪ List all the events in the system
+- List all the events in the system
-▪ List an individual event
+- List an individual event
-▪ Edit an event
+- Edit an event
-▪ Delete an event
+- Delete an event
-▪ List the attendees attending an event
+- List the attendees attending an event
-▪ Add an attendee to an event
+- Add an attendee to an event
-▪ Delete an attendee from an event
+- Delete an attendee from an event

+## Requirements
-To run: would recommend running in an IDE such as Visual Studio Code or PyCharm
+Recommend running in an IDE such as Visual Studio Code or PyCharm